-A prefix argument causes the current fill operation to use that value, rather than the value of Fill-Column.
+A prefix argument causes the current fill operation to use that value, rather than the value of fill-column.

-Fill-Column Editor Variable
+fill-column Editor Variable

-Determines the column at which text in the current buffer is forced on to a new line.
+Determines the column at which text in the current buffer is forced on to a new line when filling text.